 Using a pick to remove some sections of shake and gently split the shale using a chisel pick.
 You don’t need much, as the shale is highly rich in fossils.
 Fossils can initially be very hard to see, especially as this is a dense, poorly lit wooded area.
 Visit this location during the summer months or after drier periods, otherwise the water will be too high to collect from the stream.

 The Carboniferous shale at Marsh Brook is part of the Bowland Shale Formation (formerly Edale Shales).
-These are Asbian (Viséan) in age and are dark grey.
+These are Asbian (Viséan) in age from the Dinantian (Lower Carboniferous) and are dark grey.
 They dip 30 degrees to the northwest.

 The shales are mainly of dark grey fissile and blocky mudstone, weakly calcareous, with subordinate sequences of interbedded limestone and sandstone, fossiliferous in more-or-less discrete bands.